 A chitarra is an odd wooden contraption we think originated in Abruzzi, in central Italy on the Adriatic side of the peninsula.
 Meaning ‘guitar,’ a chitarra looks like a double-sided harp, with strings set close on one side, farther on the other.
 In then center of the device is a slanted board, designed to allow the cut pasta to slide off easily once it’s been cut by the strings.

 When you dislodge the pasta from the machine, you literally play the strings, and the vibration knocks the noodles onto the slanted board.
 Dust them with plenty of flour immediately so they don’t stick together.

-I love the flavor of farro, also known as emmer: It is the oldest known variety of cultivated wheat, and eating it — whole like a risotto, or ground into flour — makes you understand why, 10,000 years ago, humans decided to settle down and try to grow more of this amazing stuff.
+What dough to use?
+Well, as some of you know, I am a huge fan of alternate flours: whole wheat, chestnut, rye, barley, spelt, even chickpea and acorn.
+I love the flavor of farro, also known as emmer: It is one of the oldest known varieties of cultivated wheat, and eating it — whole like a risotto, or ground into flour — makes you understand why, 10,000 years ago, humans decided to settle down and try to grow more of this amazing stuff.
 Farro is to typical whole wheat flour what supermarket baloney is to real mortadella.

 Doughs are idiosyncratic.
 The use of eggs is always optional, but they add strength and flavor and, if you’re using yolks, color.
 I like the coffee-with-cream look of a straight farro pasta, but I had the whites of several duck eggs lying around (I used the yolks to make my oregano ice cream for an upcoming dinner party).
 So I used them in the pasta dough.